High Carb Low Fat Vegan

 What about all the sugar in the fruit you are eating?

 When you eat sugar from natural sources such as fruit, all the fiber within those fruits reduce the negative effects.
 In other words, if you are living a HCLFV lifestyle, you can eat fruit in abundance.
-It is actually recommended that 80% of your daily calories comes from fruits and vegetables.

 Food Combining Principles